-Efforts are underway to identify ways to increase funding for these efforts.
+Efforts are underway to identify ways to increase funding for these efforts, but COVID-19 and budget challenges have taken precedent over these conversations.

-Limits on the number and amount of scholarships available to graduating seniors with interests in pursuing Animal Science as a major makes it difficult for us to compete with regional universities in recruiting many Kentucky students.
+Limits on the number and value of scholarships available to graduating high school seniors with interests in pursuing Animal Science as a major makes it difficult for us to compete with regional universities in recruiting many Kentucky students.
 Additionally, decreasing departmental funds available for graduate student stipends and tuition has placed tremendous pressure on faculty to supplement (or fully fund) funds for graduate student training.
 Decreasing competitive federal funding levels further exacerbate this problem.